 - Pour some of your new furniture cleaner onto one of the cloths.
 Going with the grain, rub it into the wood.
 If there are water rings or white spots, this will also help to remove them.
 If the spots aren't coming off, add a bit more oil to your solution.

 - After you’ve wiped down the entire table, take a new cloth and wipe off all of the excess oil.

 - With a third fresh cloth, buff the table to shine it up.

-What About the Glass Top?
+What If I Have a Glass Top?

-If you have a glass top coffee table, it’s easy to clean that naturally, too.
+If you have a glass-top coffee table, it’s easy to clean that naturally, too.